Colin Pittendrigh

 Colin Stephenson Pittendrigh (October 13, 1918 – March 19, 1996) was a British-born biologist who spent most of his adult life in the United States.
 Pittendrigh is regarded as the "father of the biological clock," and founded the modern field of chronobiology alongside Jürgen Aschoff and Erwin Bünning.
 He is known for his careful descriptions of the properties of the circadian clock in Drosophila and other species, and providing the first formal models of how circadian rhythms entrain (synchronize) to local light-dark cycles.

-He obtained his botany degree from the University of Durham (King's College) in 1940.
-Assigned to wartime service as a biologist in Trinidad during World War II, he studied malaria transmission by mosquitoes.
-After the war, he attended Columbia University to study for his Ph.D.
-He later joined the faculty of Princeton University and started his chronobiology research.
-He also co-chaired a Mars exploration project at NASA from 1964 to 1966.

-The defining principle that Pittendrigh developed throughout his career was that the properties of the circadian clock are independent from those of the behaviors it controls.
-This gave him the freedom to study the clock through a range of physiological functions from the hatching of fruit flies to rodents' locomotor activities.
-He performed large series of experiments to demonstrate that circadian rhythmicity is intrinsic and independent of environmental cues.
-He carried out a famous and protracted debate with Frank Brown, of Northwestern University, on whether circadian timekeeping is intrinsic or environmentally driven.
-Pittendrigh's data and argument ultimately prevailed and sparked interest in chronobiology.

-Pittendrigh died from cancer on Tuesday, March 19, 1996, at his home in Bozeman, Montana.
-He has been regarded as one of the most influential figures in the field, and his research influences the field of chronobiology even after his death.
-The Society for Research on Biological Rhythms holds biennial lectures named in honor of Pittendrigh and Aschoff.

 Life

 Early life

 Colin Pittendrigh was born in Whitley Bay, on the coast of Northumberland (today Tyne and Wear) on October 13, 1918.
 He received his first degree in botany in 1940 from University of Durham, now University of Newcastle upon Tyne.